spenceralan/rails-ecommerce/README.md

 * Update cart total asychronously
 * Hide and show product description on click
 * Show product description with asynchornous requests
+* Integrate devise and flash messages for signing in and out